Video Game: King's Quest VI: Heir Today, Gone Tomorrow aka: Kings Quest VI

 Oh, No...
 Not Again!: Alexander says "Not again!" when he gets caught by the druids on his second trip to the Isle of the Mists.
 This "Not again!" quote marks the second time that he's been captured (the first time was by the Winged Ones).

 This Ominous Pipe Organ music plays a grotesque version of Lohengrin's Bridal Chorus near the end of the game when the Grand Wazir Alhazred is getting married to Cassima!Shamir... but in pretense!
 Give it a listen here!

 Our Gnomes Are Weirder: There are five rhyming Sense Gnomes in one of the islands that can kill any human who sets foot on the island.
-And their naming features are based on the five senses (with their names in parentheses): The Gnome with the Jumbo Nose (Smell; Old Tom Trow), the Gnome with the Monumental Ears (Hearing; Hark Grovernor), the Gnome with the Gigantic Mouth (Taste; Grump-Frump), the Gnome with the Huge Hands (Touch; Trilly-Dilly), and the Gnome with the Enormous Eyes (Sight; Old Billy Batter).
+And their naming features are based on the five senses (with their names in parentheses): the Gnome with the Jumbo Nose (Smell; Tom Trow), the Gnome with the Monumental Ears (Sound; Grovernor), the Gnome with the Gigantic Mouth (Taste; Grump-Frump), the Gnome with the Massive Hands (Touch; Trilly Dilly), and the Gnome with the Enormous Eyes (Sight; Bill Batter).